khanhpdt/react-app-template/README.md

 - react-router
 - axios

-It also includes the HomeComponent as the starting point to implement your components.
+It also includes the HomeComponent as the starting point to implement new components.

 The redux related things (e.g., store, state, sagas) are placed inside the `redux` folder.

 ## To start using this template

-- Copy this folder to your target project folder
+- Copy this folder to the target project folder

 ```bash
 cp . -a target_folder/